 Location intelligence is a relatively new term in marketing, but one that is gaining popularity as consumers demand more relevant content and offers.
 Broadly defined, location intelligence is a type of business intelligence based on the physical locations consumers visit.
 To get this information, a location intelligence company can gather data from consumers’ mobile devices with their permission.
 That data, known as location data, can include:

 - A mobile advertising ID number that identifies the mobile device without collecting or sharing personally identifiable data

 - Recently visited commercial locations such as stores, restaurants, or entertainment venues

 - Timestamps and device information

 Location data is only gathered from mobile devices that have consented to sharing information.
-That information is passed along to location intelligence companies, such as Gravy Analytics, that follow the highest privacy measures to ensure anonymity.
+That information is passed along to location intelligence companies, such as Gravy Analytics, that follow the highest privacy measures to ensure data is pseudonymous.
 Businesses can use location data to get valuable insights on consumer interests and preferences.
 For example, consumers who regularly work out at gyms may also visit health food stores, indicating that they’re interested in a healthy diet.
 That’s a simple example, but location intelligence can help businesses uncover unexpected information on their consumers, their competitors’ consumers, and potential new audiences.
 They can then use that information to provide a better experience, including advertisements and offers, to their customers – something customers themselves have come to expect.

 Business Advantages of Location Intelligence

 Large enterprises have been using location information to make business decisions and improve their ROI for years.
 The most successful organizations have also used the insights they gained to improve the customer experience and win over new audiences.
 In 2020, it’s become apparent that old marketing strategies simply won’t work anymore because old datasets have become unreliable with the shifting economic state of the world.

 Below are four ways businesses are using location intelligence to generate results.

 1. AD TARGETING